Jérôme Champagne: Consultant for international football

 In 2010, Champagne leaves his position as director of international relations of FIFA.
 He explained his departure in describing himself as a "political fuse".

 He then practiced as a consultant in international football individually and within the agency Football Future.

 Appointed Adviser to Palestinian Football Association in 2010, he works with its president, Jibril Rajoub for the creation of a professional league, the development of women's football and the organization at home in 2011, the first time in history, of 2014 FIFA World Cup qualification (AFC) (against Afghanistan) and to the football tournament of the Olympic Games (against Thailand).

 He plays an active role in the rapprochement between the two Palestinian and Israeli National Olympic Committees led by the International Olympic Committee after the visit to the region of Jacques Rogge in October 2010 and also in the negotiations conducted by FIFA President Sepp Blatter in 2013 for the establishment of a mediation mechanism between FIFA, the Palestinian Football Association and Israel Football Association.

 Since 2011, he advises the Football Federation of Kosovo in its quest for international recognition.

 In 2011, he became adviser to the Congolese club TP Mazembe (TPM), chaired since 1998 by Moïse Katumbi Chapwe.
 His mission is to work for the internationalization of the club and to help the club to become a model on the African continent.

 In the summer of 2013, Jean-Marc Adjovi-Bocco, a former professional RC Lens and captain of Benin national football team, "The Squirrels of Benin ", he leads a consulting mission on behalf of the Government of Benin for the definition of a "modernization strategy" for local football.

 Since autumn 2012, Champagne also plays a leading role in the rapprochement between the Greek Cyprus Football Association and Cyprus Turkish Football Federation.
-He contributes to the signing on November 5, 2013, in Zurich, of the first agreement since 1955 between the two football associations for a reunification.
+He contributes to the signing on November 5, 2013, in Zürich, of the first agreement since 1955 between the two football associations for a reunification.